 With the support of the ST plant of Greater Noida the DU Program was launched in the country in 2003.
 The key scope of the initiative was to provide new educational opportunities and resources that were locally absent.

-As of today the program is continuing well with 36 active centers which were set up with the collaboration of two major groups of partners: NGOs and public schools.
+As of today the program is continuing well with enriching collaborations with two major groups of partners: NGOs and public schools.